nfginola/VkPlayground/README.md

 This is a self-initiated project where I take a dive into Vulkan (using the C++ bindings) after prior experience with D3D11 to get my hands dirty with a lower-level graphics API.

-I will be refactoring as I go, when I need it.
+I will be refactoring as I go, when I need it, as I extend this application.

 Basic tech implemented so far
 - Assimp model loading (With diffuse, opacity, specular and normal textures supported)